microsoft/TypeScript-Website/.github/ISSUE_TEMPLATE/Improvement.md

 ---
-name: Documentation Issue
+name: Website Improvement
-about: Report an issue with documentation
+about: Offer a suggestion for improvement
 title: 'Docs: []'
 labels: 'Idea'
 assignees: '@orta'